Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 ## Current Limitations

-- `CommandAttribute` → `ServerRPCAttribute` and `ClientRPCAttribute` → `ClientRPCAttribute` naming constraints may cause issues (unet tended to prefix methods with `Cmd` or `Rpc`, MLAPI requires postfix.
+- `CommandAttribute` → `ServerRPCAttribute` and `ClientRPCAttribute` → `ClientRPCAttribute` naming constraints may cause issues (Unet tended to prefix methods with `Cmd` or `Rpc`, MLAPI requires postfix.
 Means either complicated multi-line regex find/replace, or a ton of manual effort
 - Errors about RPC postfix naming pattern do not show up in IDE.
 - MLAPI RPCs do not support arrays yet
 - Client & Server have separate representations in UNET.
 There's a number of callbacks in UNET that don't exist for MLAPI